New IP firewall rules for Azure DevOps Services

 dev.azure.com is open and update their whitelisted IPs to include the following IP addresses (based on your IP version).
 If you are currently whitelisting the

 Over the course of the next few weeks, we will conduct a series of tests to identify organizations that may be impacted by these routing changes.
-We will conduct our first test June 17th from 1 PM – 2 PM UTC.
-We will conduct our second test June 24th from 1PM – 5PM UTC.
-A final test will be conducted on June 26th from 12am – 2am UTC.
+We will conduct our first test June 17th from 1300 – 1400 UTC.
+We will conduct our second test June 24th from 1300-1700 UTC.
+Our third test will be conducted on June 26th from 00 – 200 UTC.
+A final test will be conducted on July 16th from 1300-1700 UTC.
 During these tests, we will temporarily update DNS to flush out any unknown dependencies on the current IP address.
 After the test period is over, we will revert DNS to its original state.
 If you are unable to access your organization during this period of time, please navigate to the status page and check that there aren’t any ongoing incidents.
 In the event we are running these tests and you’re unable to access your Azure DevOps organization, please update your IP address whitelist.

 If you experience any issues with accessing your Azure DevOps organization after updating your IP whitelist, please post an update on this open developer community item.